pixardora/pixardora.github.io/index.md

 </head>

 <head>
-    Writing log since May 2025:
+    Writing log since May 2025.
+Late September: finished the first draft — then drifted “at sea” for a while.
+Lots of new project ideas surfaced, but none felt right to land on.
+Mid-October: serious (sort of) writing restarted amid a flurry of applications.
 </head>

 <div class="contribution-chart">